NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 commands from :numref:`skysat-stereo` with the flags ``--num-matches-from-disp-triplets 10000`` and ``--unalign-disparity`` to obtain dense interest points and unaligned disparity.
+(To not generate the triangulated point cloud after this, add the option ``--compute-point-cloud-center-only``.)

 The match points can be examined as::